Please visit the "Contact Us" page for a listing of district phone numbers.

 This District provides full service (collection, transmission, and treatment) to portions of the Towns of Boston, Eden, Hamburg, and Holland, along with the Villages of Blasdell, Hamburg, and Orchard Park.
 Collection, transmission, and treatment services are provided to the Mt.
 Vernon Commissioner District by contract.
 Additionally, the District provides transmission and treatment services to portions of the Town of Orchard Park and the Woodlawn Commissioner District.
 Sewer District No. 3 also includes a small portion of the Town of West Seneca.

-District 3 operates and maintains sewage treatment facilities located in the Town of Hamburg (Southtowns Advanced Wastewater Treatment Facility and its excess flow management facility), the Town of Holland (Holland Wastewater Treatment Plant), and the Village of Blasdell (Blasdell Sewage Treatment Plant).
-The Southtowns Treatment Facility is staffed 24 hours per day, 365 days per year.
-The other two treatment plants are staffed Monday through Friday 8:00 a.m. – 4:00 p.m. and monitored at all other times via telemetry systems.
+District 3 operates and maintains sewage treatment facilities located in the Town of Hamburg (Southtowns Advanced Wastewater Treatment Facility and its excess flow management facility), and, the Town of Holland (Holland Wastewater Treatment Plant).
+The Southtowns Treatment Facility is staffed 24 hours per day, 365 days per year; the Holland facility is staffed Monday through Friday 8:00 a.m. – 4:00 p.m. and monitored at all other times via telemetry systems.

 Erie County Sewer District No. 4

 This District provides collection and conveyance services for portions of the Towns of Alden and Lancaster and conveyance services for the Villages of Depew and Lancaster.
 Infrastructure includes a network of pumping stations, an excess flow management facility, collector and interceptor sewers which transport sanitary sewage for treatment at the Buffalo Sewer Authority.